buildout/buildout/doc/getting-started.rst

 You can unpin a version by just removing it (or commenting it out of) your ``versions`` section.

-You can also unpin a version by setting the version setting the version to an empty string:
+You can also unpin a version by setting the version to an empty
+string:

 .. code-block:: ini

   [versions]
   ZEO =

-In an extending configuration (``builduot.cfg`` in the example above), or :ref:`on the buildout command line <unpinning-on-command-line>`.
+In an extending configuration (``buildout.cfg`` in the example above), or :ref:`on the buildout command line <unpinning-on-command-line>`.

 You might do this if pins are shared between projects and you want to